gtgottlieb/tdmms_DL/README.md

 For manual interactive inspection the `bep_inspect_model.ipynb` notebook can be used.

+During training weight checkpoints are saved to the `logs/training/` directory.
+To use these weights, copy them to the `weights/` directory.

 ## Annotations
 Images are labeled and annotated by [Labelbox](https://labelbox.com/).
 This results in `.ndjson` annotation files.
 These are converted to COCO format `.json` files.